HellaRam/MapMyRun/README.md

 # MapMyRun
-The repository for the mapMrRun project
+The repository for the mapMyRun project